 Proven Results

 County government is where the rubber meets the road: Where all those services they debate in Washington and Trenton actually get delivered to the rest of us.
-I love county government because we’re close enough to see where work is needed, and can provide solutions at a scale that’s meaningful and efficient.
+That means we’re close enough to see where work is needed, and big enough to provide solutions at a scale that’s effective and efficient.

-As a Freeholder and County Commissioner, John has increased County services to taxpayers while holding the line on tax increases – balancing 9 budgets, most of them with no tax levy increase.
-Among other things, John and his colleagues have:
+As a Freeholder and County Commissioner, John has increased County services to taxpayers while holding the line on tax increases – balancing every budget, with no tax levy increase in 6 of the last 8 years.
+In fact, if you live in most Passaic County towns, you’re paying less in county taxes than you were in 2018.

-• Improved education by investing in STEM (Science, Technology, Engineering & Math) education at PCTI and supporting expansion of PCCC’s Wanaque and Paterson campuses to provide more opportunities for adult learners and traditional students who want to get a head start on college;
+- Improve education by building new STEM and Biotech academies at PCTI, and expanding PCCC’s suburban campuses to provide more opportunities for adult learners and traditional students who want to get a head start on college;

-• Helped special-needs children learn to swim by opening the PCTI pool to Wayne parents and non-profit autism swim teams on weekends;
+- Helped special-needs children learn to swim by opening the PCTI pool to Wayne parents and non-profit autism swim teams on weekends, and worked with the Passaic County Surrogate to educate parents about trusts and guardianships;

-• Increased County government’s responsiveness to diverse communities with new appointments to the county’s volunteer boards and commissions and new materials; and
+- Increased County government’s responsiveness to diverse communities with multi-lingual outreach on social services and the Census, and new appointments to the county’s volunteer boards and commissions; and

 Standing Up For Our Values